• Nikonreseñas

 • New software releases from Nikon, Adobe and Apple

-• Adobe Camera RAW (CS5 ONLY) and DNG converter 6.3 RC.
-Support for the Nikon D7000 and D3100, amongst others.
+• Adobe launches Camera RAW (CS5 ONLY) and DNG converter 6.3 RC.
+Support for the Nikon D7000 and D3100, among others.

-• Missed the D7000 launch, but went to Amsterdam, played the tourist, met my grandson and "tested" the D7000, Pentax 645D at Photokina.
+• Missed the D7000 launch, but went to Amsterdam, played the tourist, met my grandson and “tested” the D7000, Pentax 645D at Photokina

 • Nikon launch their own on-line store in the US.
 Unfortunately, it's outrageously expensive.